The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Funding

 \section{Funding}

 WB and MC are indebted to the Italian Space Agency (ASI) for their continuing support through contract 2018-24-HH.0 and its addendum 201824-HH.1-2022 to the National Institute for Astrophysics (INAF).
 CB-H is supported by the Chilean National Agency of Research and Development (ANID) through grant FONDECYT/Postdoctorado No. 3230512.
+MB has been supported by UK STFC Grants No. ST/S000550/1.